Nuclear Power in Canada

 The number of steam generators (SG) per Candu reactor is different for different designs.
 The Bruce station units have eight SGs each, of a unique design, not used anywhere else.
 Candu-6 plants (e.g. Point Lepreau) all have four SGs per unit, as do the larger Darlington units.
 The old Pickering reactors have 12 small SGs per unit.

 In mid-2011 AECL sold its reactor division to SNC-Lavalin's Candu Energy subsidiary for C$ 15 million, with the Canadian government retaining intellectual property rights for the Candu reactors, in the hope of future royalties from new build and life extension projects "while reducing taxpayers' exposure to nuclear commercial risks."
 Candu Energy could pursue new business opportunities in connection with existing Candu reactors worldwide and new build opportunities with EC6 models.
-The government would contribute $75 million towards completing the EC6 development program.
+The government would contribute $75 million towards completing the EC6 development programme.
 Candu Energy would complete the refurbishment projects at Bruce, Point Lepreau, and Wolsong through subcontract service agreements with the Canadian government.
 About 1200 employees transferred to Candu Energy.

 By 2016 Candu Energy was focusing on adapting its designs to run on recycled uranium from light water reactors and thus to complement operators of those rather than compete with PWR and BWR designs.
 One manifestation of this is the 2012 and 2016 agreements with China National Nuclear Corporation and others to finalize the design and then build Advanced Fuel CANDU Reactors (AFCR).